The Plainclothesman: Broadcast history

 The series was distributed by DuMont, and from October 1949 to May 1950 it aired Wednesdays at 9 pm ET on most DuMont affiliates, on Wednesdays at 9:30 pm ET from May 1950 to May 1951, and Sundays at 9:30 pm ET from June 1951 until September 1954.
 The last episode of The Plainclothesman aired on September 12, 1954.
 During the show's Sunday time slot it followed Rocky King Detective, and the two police procedurals were among DuMont's most popular series.

 Sponsor

 The Plainclothesman was sponsored by Edgeworth Tobacco, and its tobacco product packages were often visible during episodes.
 The sponsor's commercials were done by the series' cast members, who remained in character during the sales pitch.
 As the trade publication Sponsor noted in an article "...
 Jack Orrison, who plays Sergeant Brady in the show, is seen exuding satisfaction as he puffs a Harvester Cigar into the face of the audience.
 Moreover, he shows how cozily the stogy fits into his vest pocket.”
+Carter Products became a co-sponsor of the show in 1953.

-Episode status
+Episodes and episode status

+The April 20, 1952, episode was "The Missing Gift", with William Mendrick, Yuki Shumoda.
+Bill Zuckert, Shizu Mcriya, Kaie Deei, and Eileen Nakamura.

 Researcher David Weinstein believes only four episodes have been preserved.
 One kinescoped episode of the series is held in the J. Fred MacDonald collection at the Library of Congress.
 One episode can be seen on YouTube.